jcftang/jcftang.github.com/source/about/index.markdown

   repeatable deployment of systems.
 * Interacting with opensource community to develop and test code, e.g. bup, wvtest, slurm, git-annex.
-* Developing training material for researchers and students.
+* Developed training material for researchers and students.
 * Infiniband and Myrinet interconnects, setup and administration.
 * Experience with administering and tuning storage systems, e.g. IBM DS3000 and DS4000 systems, Dell MD1000 and MD3000 storage systems,